-The Master of Arts Degree in History prepares students for further study elsewhere toward the Ph.D. degree; for teaching in junior colleges; for work in historical societies, archives, museums, and state and national parks and historical monuments; for journalism and other types of professional writing-newspapers, magazines, fiction, and non-fiction; for library work as a subject-field accompaniment to a professional library degree; and for government service, including the Federal Foreign Service, upon passing the appropriate entrance examination.
-Individuals who already hold a professional teaching certificate and who choose Plan B (without thesis) may use the elective courses to fulfill requirements for the T-5 Certificate.
+The Master of Arts Degree in History prepares students for further study elsewhere towathe Ph.D. degree; for teaching in junior colleges; for work in historical societies, archive museums, and state and national parks and historical monuments; for journalism and oth types of professional writing-newspapers, magazines, fiction, and non-fiction; for librate work as a subject-field accompaniment to a professional library degree; and for governme service, including the Federal Foreign Service, upon passing the appropriate entrance examination.
+Individuals who already hold a professional teaching certificate and we choose Plan B (without thesis) may use the elective courses to fulfill requirements for the Toertificate.
 Further details may be obtained from the chairman of the department.

-Applicants for admission to the program leading to the Master of Arts Degree in History must comply with the general requirements of the University System and the college as described earlier in this catalog.
-If not satisfied under general requirements, applicants must also:
+Applicants for admission to the program leading to the Master of Arts Degree in History mucomply with the general requirements of the University System and the college as describe earlier in this catalog.
+If not satisfied under general requirements, applicants must also

-- Hold the bachelor's degree from a regionally-accredited institution with a major in history, or be assured of receiving the degree before entering the program.
-A person with a major in another field, but with substantial work in history, may be admitted if, in the opinion of the chairman of the Department of History and Geography, he shows promise of doing acceptable graduate work in history.
-Ordinarily such admission will be on a provisional basis. - 2.
-Have an undergraduate grade average of at least 2.5 on a 4.0 scale. - Submit acceptable scores on both the aptitude and the Advanced History portions of the Graduate Record Examination. - Give reasonable assurance of ability to satisfy the foreign language requirement by specified point in program (see "Language Requirement" and "Admission to Candidacy" below). - 5.
-Arrange for submission of three letters of recommendation from undergraduate professors or others who can attest to the applicant's ability to do acceptable graduate work in history.
+- 1. Hold the bachelor's degree from a regionally-accredited institution with a major history, or be assured of receiving the degree before entering the program.
+A person with a major in another field, but with substantial work in history, may be admitted if the opinion of the chairman of the Department of History and Geography, he show promise of doing acceptable graduate work in history.
+Ordinarily such admission will on a provisional basis. - 2.
+Have an undergraduate grade average of at least 2.5 on a 4.0 scale. - 3.
+Submit acceptable scores on both the aptitude and the Advanced History portions the Graduate Record Examination. - Give reasonable assurance of ability to satisfy the foreign language requirement specified point in program (see "Language Requirement" and "Admission to Cand dacy" below). - 5.
+Arrange for submission of three letters of recommendation from undergraduate profesors or others who can attest to the applicant's ability to do acceptable graduate work history.
 One letter should be from the chairman of the department in which the undergraduate major was taken.
 Letters should be sent by the writers directly to the Dean of the Graduate School.

 The complete application, including all supporting papers, must be filed with the Dean of the Graduate School not later than three weeks prior to the beginning of the quarter in which the applicant proposes to begin graduate study.
 Applicants will be given a prompt decision upon receipt of necessary materials, and the program may be entered in any quarter.
-Admission is granted by the Dean of the Graduate School upon recommendation of the chairman of the Department of History and Geography.
-Prospective applicants should consult, in person of by mail, with the Chairman of the Department of History and Geography prior to filing application.
+Admission granted by the Dean of the Graduate School upon recommendation of the chairman of the Department of History and Geography.
+Prospective applicants should consult, in personal by mail, with the Chairman of the Department of History and Geography prior to filing application.